danielpilla/qlik-python-sse-sentiment/README.md

 4. You should now see in the command prompt that the Qlik Sense Engine has registered the functions *Sentiment()*, *SentimentScript()*, *CleanTweet()*, and *CleanTweetScript()* from the extension service over port 50055, or whichever port you’ve chosen to leverage.

-## LEVERAGE SENTIMENT ANALYSIS FROM WITHIN SENSE
+## LEVERAGE SENTIMENT ANALYSIS FROM WITHIN QLIK

 1. The *Sentiment()* function leverages the [VADER Sentiment package](https://github.com/cjhutto/vaderSentiment) and accepts two mandatory arguments:
     - *Text (string)*: i.e. a sentence, paragraph, etc
     - *Score (string)*: this is what type of data you'd like to return and can be:
         - *all* - returns the raw result containing all information (pipe delimited)
         - *pos* - returns the positive polarity
         - *neg* - returns the negative polarity
         - *neu* - returns the neutral polarity
         - *compound* - returns the compound (overall) polarity
 2. Example function calls:

     *Returns all sentiment scores pipe delimited*:
     ``` PythonSentiment.Sentiment(text,'all') ```